How to Use ChatGPT as a Standalone Mac App with Nativefier

 10. --fast-quit: This option allows the app to quit immediately when closed, without any prompts or delays.

-11. --user-agent safari: This option sets the user agent of the app to Safari, making the website think it’s being accessed from a Safari browser.
+11. --user-agent chrome: This option sets the user agent of the app to Chrome, making the website think it’s being accessed from a Chrome browser.

 12. --title-bar-style hidden: This option hides the title bar of the app, providing a cleaner appearance.